-1. The Planning Advisory Committee may recommend that Council refuse the proposed LUB amendments, and in doing so, must provide reasons why the proposed amendments do not reasonably carry out the intent of the MPS.
+1. Council may refuse the proposed LUB amendments, and in doing so, must provide reasons why the proposed amendments do not reasonably carry out the intent of the MPS.
 A decision of Council to refuse the proposed LUB amendments is appealable to the N.S.
 Utility & Review Board.